ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 Spring Security will also help with the relational link creation.

-## Spring Rest Docs
+## Spring REST Docs

 <span class="image right small"><img class="p-image" alt="Spring REST Docs" src="/img/spring-ecosystem/spring-rest-docs.png"></span>

 When you develop a RESTful service, you'll probably want to document it so it's easy for other developers to implement your API.
 Spring REST Docs helps you with the documentation process to make it more accurate and readable.
-It does this by using Asciidoctor which processes text into HTML.
+It does this by running integration tests, which generates snippets when those tests succeed.
+Those snippets can be included in Asciidoctor templates, which are then converted to HTML output.
 Alternatively it can be configured to use Markdown.
+The advantage here is that the documentation is always up-to-date with your code, since the integration tests will fail otherwise.
-There are also option for you to customize the layout of the documentation.
+There are also options for you to customize the layout of the documentation.
+A more in-depth look at Spring REST Docs was presented at Spring IO 2016 by JWorks colleague Andreas Evers: [_Writing Comprehensive and Guaranteed Up-to-date REST API Documentation_](https://speakerdeck.com/andreasevers/writing-comprehensive-and-guaranteed-up-to-date-rest-api-documentation-springone-platform-2016).

 ## Spring Social

 <span class="image left small"><img class="p-image" alt="Spring Scoial" src="/img/spring-ecosystem/spring-social.png"></span>

-Spring Social gives you access to connect your application with Facebook, Twitter and LinkedIn.
+Spring Social lets you connect your application with Facebook, Twitter and LinkedIn.
 But through its many community projects it's possible to connect to dozens other like Google, Instagram, Pinterest, … The full list is of supported third-party APIs is available [here](http://projects.spring.io/spring-social)